 Clinical Interventions: Evidence-based Practice in Health and Mental Health Settings This clinical practice course builds on the foundation practice course.
 Knowledge regarding life cycle issues and developmental theory will be applied to the most recent advanced clinical practice models for mental health and health service populations.
 Students learn evidence-based and research-supported clinical intervention skills to work with individuals and their support systems.

-Leadership in the Social Work Profession and Organizations: Theory and Practice This course exposes students to leadership and management theories and evidence-based models to enhance social work practice in health and human service settings serving adults and older adults.
+Leadership and Management in Social Work This course exposes students to leadership and management theories and evidence-based models to enhance social work practice in health and human service settings serving adults and older adults.
 Students learn about sources of leadership, as well as evidence-based management practices to effectively respond to organizations' challenges and opportunities.

 As a student in the Department of Adult Mental Health and Wellness, you will complete one of your field placement requirements at a site in or near your community that supports your career goals.
 You can learn more about field placement here.